Become-A-Cloud-Developer/become-a-cloud-developer.github.io/content/clo/2. Basic Cloud Applications/1. Tutorials/Use Azure Cosmos DB in a Todo App.md

 app.Run();
 ```

-## Present the images on the web page
+## Implement the presentation layer

 ### Create an OnGetAsync method in the controller